naveensangadala/Ansbile-role-for-custom-AWS-vpc-subnets-natgateway/README.md

 ======

-Note: once the APP and DB instances were launched

-ssh to APP instance and then , SSH to DB instance by using your .pem key. once you logged in to the DB instance , check whether its accessing the internet
+Note: once the APP and DB instances are launched, SSH to APP instance and then SSH to DB instance by using your .pem key. once you logged in to the DB instance , check whether its accessing the internet

 ssh ec2-user@DB-server -i yourkey.pem